karl-johan-grahn/opentelemetry_demo/README.md

     workon opentelemetry
     ```

-1. If using VSCode and running from there, select the virtual environment in the lower right corner of the editor
+1. If using Visual Studio Code and running from there, select the virtual environment in the lower right corner of the editor
 1. Install Python requirements which includes OpenTelemetry:

     ```sh